oneconvergence/dkube-examples/readme.md

  > **Note** Ensure that you are in the `training` branch

- - Navigate to the `insurance` folder
+ - Navigate to the `chest-xray` folder
- - Select the file `training.py`
+ - Select the file `README.md`
  - Edit the file and add some simple change, such as a comment
  - `Commit Changes`